 3. Enhanced Invoicing and Cash Flow

-Time tracking also simplifies invoicing.
+Time tracking also simplifies invoicing, especially for hourly billing.
 When time is tracked accurately, you can generate detailed invoices that show clients exactly what work was completed and how long it took.
 This transparency builds client trust and ensures you get paid for all the work you’ve done.

 Efficient invoicing leads to improved cash flow.
 For small architecture firms, cash flow is everything.
 With better cash flow, you can pay your bills, reinvest in your business, and grow more quickly.